 Numerical modeling of groundwater flow and contaminant transport.
 Rich is a hydrologic scientist who studies how climate change and water management affect the sustainability of groundwater resources using methods drawn from numerical modeling and machine learning.
 In his research, Rich works with geospatial, geophysical, timeseries, chemical, and natural language data.
 He is the author of a handful of R Shiny apps, and enjoys learning new tools to tell compelling stories with data.

-Ryan Peek, Postdoctoral
+Ryan Peek, Postdoc

-Ryan Peek graduate student, Ecology
+Ryan Peek graduate student, Ecology.